BrianR309/csamp-3/FRQ solutions/q1/README.md

 ## FRQ 1

 ### In this repository:
-  - My solutions to free response 1 of ap csa exam.
+  - My solution to free response 1 of ap csa exam.
   -